Kestrel Tower

 View from the road.The purpose of the tower is not apparent to passers-by, but I am slowly spreading the word that it is used by "sparrow hawks".

 Night view with the 7 watt bulb creating the illusion of a full moon, both in size and brightness when viewed from several hundred feet.
-Controlled by a timer, the light is only on a couple hours each night.
+Controlled by a timer, the light is only on for 90 minutes each night.

 A mid-summer cover crop of buckwheat in the front yard garden, at the foot of the tower.